Home Equity Loan Rates for October 2024

 There are two main disadvantages to home equity loans:

-1. The most important downside is that a home equity loan ties new debt to your home.
-Not only will this make your finances more complicated, it puts your house at additional risk of foreclosure.
+This complicates your finances and puts your house at additional risk of foreclosure.
 If the worst happens and you can’t keep up with either your mortgage payments or your home equity loan payments, you could lose both the place you lay your head and your biggest asset all at once.

 Alternatives to home equity loans: Which has the best rates?